etienne1911/etienne1911.github.io/xiaomi_wifi_repeater_setup.md

 You can connect to this new network with the same password as your router.

-I hope this tutorial was helpul and hopefully saved you precious time configuring.
+I hope this tutorial was helpul and hopefully saved you precious configuration time.